RunThem/tu/README.md

-# u
+# Tiny U

 ## Introduction

-`u` is a data structure and algorithm library for golang.
+`Tiny U` is a data structure and algorithm library for golang.